EricYJA/Analog-ECC-height-profile-methods/docs/installation.md

 sudo apt-get install libglpk-dev
 ```

 For HiGHS, install its C++ development library, headers, and preferably its CMake package configuration; see the [HiGHS installation guide](https://ergo-code.github.io/HiGHS/dev/installation/).
-CI builds HiGHS 1.11.0 from source.
 The `highspy` Python package alone is not the supported dependency.
 Compilers such as Apple Clang may require a separately installed OpenMP runtime and explicit search paths.

-## Build native support from this checkout
+## Install optional native backends

-Run from the repository root after installing the dependencies:
+Run from the source root in your active Python environment after installing the dependencies.
+Choose one configuration below.
+Multiline commands use Bash syntax; in PowerShell or Command Prompt, put each command on one line and omit the trailing `\` characters.

 ```bash
 # Combinatorial only (the default native configuration)